Charles M. Russell, Lewis and Clark Meeting the Flatheads in Ross's Hole, September 3, 1805

 HIST 373: North American Conquest, 1500-1900

-Fall 2021: Examines the long contest by aboriginal, imperial, and mercantile forces to control the North American continent from the arrival of the Spanish conquistadors in the early 1500s to the surrender of Geronimo in 1886.
+Fall 2023: Examines the long contest by Indigenous, imperial, and mercantile interests to control the North American continent from the arrival of Spanish conquistadors in the early 1500s to the surrender of Goyaałe (Geronimo) in 1886.
 Lectures and readings will explore the processes of colonization from many perspectives, paying equal attention to Aboriginal, American, English, French, Russian, and Spanish ambitions and activities.

 Topics: processes of dispossession and incorporation; reciprocal relationships between nature and imperialism; global linkages in imperial contests; aboriginal agendas and responses to expansionism; political and economic development; spatial and historical implications of settlement.